 Tube Tech Reinstates Heat Transfer Efficiency of an Ethylene Furnace

 The plant reported a two percentage points increase in overall fuel efficiency from 89.5 to 91.5 on average leading to 2 MW fewer combustion losses.
-The plant has reported a payback period of fewer than four months.
-A 40 °C drop in stack temperature was achieved.
-The plant reported a two percentage points increase in overall fuel and a payback period of fewer than four months.
+The plant has reported a payback period of less than four months.
+A 40 °C drop in stack temperature was achieved by reinstating convection section heat transfer efficiency.

-Over the last six years in operation, the stack temperature rose from 190 °C to 230 °C, equalling 2.0% losses in fuel efficiency.
+Over the last six years in operation, the stack temperature rose from 190 °C to 230 °C, equaling 2.0% losses in fuel efficiency.
 The furnace had no access points for cleaning.

 To perform effective heat transfer restoration using a unique Remotely Operated Vehicle (ROV) fouling removal technology and protect the existing equipment from water exposure, the following three steps have been implemented: